 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience fatigue or headache.
-Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting), severe dizziness, passing out, severe loss of strength and energy, bruising, bleeding, shortness of breath, excessive weight gain, swelling of arms or legs, angina, bradycardia, chills, pharyngitis, mood changes, nightmares, abnormal movements, or burning or numbness feeling (HCAHPS).
+Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), signs of infection, severe dizziness, passing out, severe loss of strength and energy, bruising, bleeding, shortness of breath, excessive weight gain, swelling of arms or legs, or abnormal movements (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.